Image SEO Best Practices in WordPress

 One common mistake people make with image SEO is not adding alt text to images.
 However, adding alt text is an essential part of search engine optimization.

 Alt-text is also known as alternative text.
-It is a brief description of an image that tells search engines and visitors what it is about.
-Its primary purpose is to help blind or visually impaired people who use screen readers understand what an image is about.
+It is a brief description of an image that tells search engines and visitors what it is about

 Alt text also appears in the place of an image on a webpage in case the image fails to load.
+Hence, defining alt text for each image you post is quite important.

-Hence, defining this attribute for each image you post is quite important.
 In addition, your photos’ alt text and title tags should always include relevant keywords.

-Why Alt Text is important for image SEO
+Why Alt Text is Important for Image SEO

-First of all, alt text helps Google and other search engines determine the content of your image.
 SEO best practices dictate that you must include alternative text for every image on your website.
 It helps communicate the message you want to convey about a specific image.

-Here is an example of an image’s HTML line of code with an Alt Text:
+Here is an example of an image’s HTML line of code with an alt Text:

 Example of Alt text set on an image